 Important Similarities and Differences

 While the Spirit and Genesis II series of grills are some of the most popular Weber products, there are certain similarities and differences that you need to be aware of.
-The Spirit series of grills are the more simple, and value-oriented line that can be a great choice for beginner grillers.
-The Genesis II line, on the other hand, has more premium offerings that bundle in extra features with greater quality and durability.
-If you are looking to use your grill more often or consider yourself a lifestyle griller, a Genesis model might be for you.
+The Spirit series of grills are the more simple, and value-oriented line that can be a gre

 The Spirit and Genesis II series of grills now feature modern updates with new features being added every couple years.
-Both lines now feature compatibility with Weber’s iGrill technology and feature the much-improved GS4 grilling system.
-Both lines also come with the same extensive 10-year guarantee that covers every component part of the grill.
+Both lines now feature compatibility with Weber’s iGrill technology and the same extensive 10-year guarantee that covers key components of the grill.

 The Genesis II models also have higher BTU output owing to more burners.
 Some Genesis models also come with optional extras like an enclosed cart or a sear station.